topcoder-platform/onboarding-processor/README.md

 3. Local config

-   In the `onboarding-checklist-processor` root directory create `.env` file with the next environment variables.
+   In the `onboarding-processor` root directory create `.env` file with the next environment variables.
 Values for **Auth0 config** should be shared with you on the forum.<br>

       ```bash
       # Auth0 config